Luke McCormick (footballer, born 1983): Emergency loan to Truro

 On 2 November 2021, McCormick made a return to Truro City, this time on an emergency loan deal.
 He played in Truro's 1–0 FA Trophy Qualifier win against Cirencester Town that day, replacing the suspended James Hamon.

-Retirement
+Retirement and Plymouth Parkway

 On 3 May 2022, McCormick's retirement was announced in Plymouth's retained list.

-Ahead of the 2024-25 season, McCormick came out of retirement and was registered with Southern Football League side, Plymouth Parkway.
+Ahead of the 2024–25 season, McCormick came out of retirement and was registered with Southern League side Plymouth Parkway.